Principal Office: Germany

 Sub-Saharan Africa: Burkina Faso, Ethiopia, Ghana, Kenya, Malawi, Nigeria, South Africa, Tanzania, Zambia

 Latin America and Caribbean: Argentina, Brazil, Chile, Colombia, Guatemala, Honduras, Paraguay, Uruguay

 The Fund provides grant-writing tips from successful past grant winners.

-Contact Us includes a category to inquire about Monsanto’s country representative.
+Contact Us includes a category to inquire about Bayer’s country representative.

 Last Profile Review